EngineerBetter/engineerbetter-hugo/content/blog/2017-05-05-anthropic-sympathy.md

 <figure class="retain-aspect-ratio">
   <iframe src="https://www.youtube.com/embed/QWMUYl0BkEI" frameborder="0" allowfullscreen></iframe>
-  <figcaption style="font-size: .8em">Anthropic Sympathy delivered as a keynote at Cloud Foundry Summit Europe 2016</figcaption>
+  <figcaption>Anthropic Sympathy delivered as a keynote at Cloud Foundry Summit Europe 2016</figcaption>
 </figure>

 <!--more-->

 _**Warning: this post is 4,000 words long**, and is a loose transcription of my keynote.
 If you've watched the video, then you won't gain much more by reading this._

-# TL;DR Summary
+## TL;DR Summary

 * Platforms allow self-sufficient product teams, which are more empathic and more productive
 * Self-service platforms allow us to move to small-batch feature-based workflows, exploiting the present bias